BetExChange/Client/README.md

 #### Requirements:
 - A navigation bar with the following elements should exist: title of the page, notifications icon, username and a user icon.
-- When the user makes a purchase, a relevant notification should be sent.
+- When the user clicks the notifications button, then all his notifications should be displayed.

-- When the user creates an offer, a relevant notification should be sent.
+#### Edge Cases:
-- When an offer the user has created gets accepted, a relevant notification should be sent.
+- If the number of notifications is zero, display a message.

 ---

 ### Viewing Products